juanjgarridop/pa_4/report/README.md

 **Description of the assignment**

-In this programmaing assignment, we manipulated production data of 6 participants (3 native speakers of English and 3 Spanish-English bilinguals).
+In this programmaing assignment, we manipulated production data of 6 participants (3 English learners of Spanish and 3 Spanish-English bilinguals).
 First, we ran scripts on Praat to normalize the scale peak intensity and to create textgrids for each ‘.wav’ file of the production data.
 In each textgrid, we annotated the location of the stop